Dumbrăvița, Timiș: Economy

 According to a study by the Regionalization Advisory Council in 2013, Dumbrăvița is the most developed locality in Romania.
 In recent years, Dumbrăvița has experienced a strong development, given its proximity to Timișoara, Dumbrăvița tending to become a suburb of the city.
 This development was mainly due to projects on European funds; between 2007 and 2013 alone, Dumbrăvița attracted over 3 million euros.
 Dumbrăvița's economy is dominated by the rising service sector, to which is added a well-developed industrial sector.
 The agricultural activities have an insignificant weight in the commune's economy, being reduced to the practice of subsistence farming.
 Trade is the subsector that has known the widest entrepreneurial dynamics, so that, currently, over 35% of the companies in Dumbrăvița are active in this field.

+In terms of real estate, Dumbrăvița is one of the most expensive periurban areas of the major cities in Romania, even more expensive than Timișoara.

 Twin towns

 Dumbrăvița is twinned with the following towns: